12/21/04 Newsletter (below it are two previous newsletters on this issue):

 including the Union of Concerned Scientists, as an environmentally

-unsustainable enterprise that grossly accelerates soil erosion and depletion, air and
+unsustainable enterprise that grossly accelerates soil erosion and depletion,

 water pollution, overuse of chemical fertilizers and pesticides, the destruction